Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 Problem

-Multi-tenant recruitment surface where each client expects different field shapes and pipeline semantics.
+Recruitment surface built for Ngern Tid Lor where each pipeline expects different field shapes and stage semantics.
 The system problem is fan-out: many small reads and writes that must not block each other, plus a need to replay hiring events when a downstream consumer misbehaves.

 Solution